-- A Hydrophone-2 sensor. - A HWM logger which includes a suitable interface for Hydrophone 2. - A cable to interconnect the Hydrophone-2 to the logger. (e.g., CABA2715). - A set of suitable couplings (and seals) to connect the Hydrophone-2 to the fitting being used on the installation site. - An antenna for the logger unit. - (Any other mounting accessories, sensors or options that are required to be installed at the site).
+- A Hydrophone-2 sensor. - A PermaNet+ logger. - A cable to interconnect the Hydrophone-2 to the logger. (e.g., CABA2715). - A set of suitable couplings (and seals) to connect the Hydrophone-2 to the fitting being used on the installation site. - An antenna for the logger unit. - (Any other mounting accessories, sensors or options that are required to be installed at the site).